 What is Morning flow yoga?
 Morning flow yoga is a routine that allows your body to gently ease itself into movement straight from sleep.
 You are able to rev up slowly to the level where you finish off energized for the day.
 That’s why yoga for moms is so helpful.
 I’m going to show you my morning yoga flow.

 An ideal morning

 I manage to creep out of bed without waking anyone up.
 With my activity tracker strapped on and decked out in any one of my Adidas performance workout gear, I go to the living room and securely shut the door behind me.
 It blocks out all sounds from outside the room for these 15 minutes that I will get to myself all day.
 On the rare occasion, we’ll go for an early morning family walk and I’ll do my routine in the park instead.

 I note my activity tracker because despite what some may think, yoga is not all about relaxing.
 You can also get your heart rate up and I like to track that.
-I note my Adidas gear because I’ve found them to be the most comfortable and form fitting.
-It’s not easy to achieve both in workout gear.
-Read to the end for links to Adidas workout gear.

 A more realistic mommy type of morning

 My daughter wakes me up.
 We go to the living room together and she helps me roll my yoga mat out and also insists on doing some poses with me.
 Or she just runs around me while I work out.
 I manage to distract her with one thing or the other.
 Usually my activity tracker.
 She takes it and plays with it while I work out.
 So much for tracking my activity.
 The door is wide open and I’m chatting with her and my husband while I work out.